Elections in Afghanistan: 2005

-Afghanistan held parliamentary and provincial council elections on September 18, 2005.
-Final results were delayed by accusations of election fraud, and were finally announced on November 12, 2005.
+Afghanistan held parliamentary and provincial council elections on 18 September 2005.
+Final results were delayed by accusations of election fraud, and were finally announced on 12 November 2005.

 Former warlords and their followers gained the majority of seats in both the lower house and the provincial council (which elects the members of the upper house).
 Women won 28% of the seats in the lower house, six more than the 25% guaranteed in the 2004 Constitution.

-Turnout was estimated at about 50%, substantially lower than at the presidential election in October 2004.
+Turnout was estimated at 50%, substantially lower than at the presidential election in October 2004.
 This was blamed on the lack of identifiable party lists as a result of Afghanistan's new electoral law, which left voters in many cases unclear on who they were voting for.

 2009

-The Afghan presidential and provincial council elections held on August 20, 2009 were widely characterized as marred by lack of security, violence, extremely low voter turnout, and widespread ballot stuffing, intimidation, and other electoral fraud.
+The Afghan presidential and provincial council elections held on 20 August 2009 were widely characterized as marred by lack of security, violence, extremely low voter turnout, and widespread ballot stuffing, intimidation, and other electoral fraud.
 Over 2,800 complaints were received by the Election Complaints Commission, with the largest proportion concerning irregularities at the poll, including ballot box stuffing and voter intimidation.
 The New York Times wrote, "fraud was so pervasive that nearly a quarter of all votes were thrown out."
-According to an article by The Times, "some 1.26 million recorded votes were excluded from an election that cost the international community more than $300 million."
-(Another estimate placed the cost at $500 million.)
+According to an article by The Times, "some 1.26 million recorded votes were excluded from an election that cost the international community more than $300 million." and another estimate placed the cost at $500 million.

 Official election monitors and the UN placed voter turnout in the August 20 first round of the election at only around 30-33%.

-On October 20, 2009, under heavy U.S. and ally pressure, President Hamid Karzai announced his acquiescence to a run-off vote between himself and his main rival, Abdullah Abdullah, to be held November 7.
-Finally on November 1, however, Abdullah announced that he would no longer be participating in the run-off because his demands for changes in the electoral commission had not been met, and a "transparent election is not possible."
-A day later, on November 2, 2009, officials of the very same election commission cancelled the run-off and declared Hamid Karzai as President of Afghanistan for another 5-year term.
+On October 20, 2009, under heavy U.S. and ally pressure, President Hamid Karzai announced his acquiescence to a run-off vote between himself and his main rival, Abdullah Abdullah, to be held on 7 November.
+Finally on 1 November, however, Abdullah announced that he would no longer be participating in the run-off because his demands for changes in the electoral commission had not been met, and a "transparent election is not possible."
+A day later, on 2 November 2009, officials of the very same election commission cancelled the run-off and declared Hamid Karzai as President of Afghanistan for another 5-year term.
 According to The New York Times, the Afghan election commission and Karzai had been under intense pressure from the United States and its allies to cancel the run-off.
 Abdullah said the appointment had "no legal basis" and Afghans deserved a better government.